MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 > [!TIP]
 > To learn how to schedule the synchronization by using a job queue entry, examine the code on the **RecreateJobQueueEntry** function in codeunit **CRM Integration Management** (ID 5330) and see how it is called by the integration code for other [!INCLUDE[cds_long_md](../includes/cds_long_md.md)] entities in the codeunit.
 For more information, see [Scheduling a Synchronization](/dynamics365/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries).

-### To reset the defined selected integration table mapping to default
+### Enable customers to reset selected integration table mappings to the default settings

-To enable the users to reset a selected defined integration table mapping to the default:
+Customers might make changes to the integration table mappings that they later regret.
+To enable them to reset selected custom integration table mappings to the default, rather than all custom table mappings, follow these steps:

 1. In the same codeunit created for this section, add an event subscriber to **OnBeforeHandleCustomIntegrationTableMapping** and point to the default behaviour of the integration defined above, as follows: